Marie-Jeanne Boyer 𝄅 Hewitt Miller 𝄅 Teague Riordan in collaboration with Josh Wyrosdic

 The installation, by means of proximity and context, invites the viewer to associate the elements present in space with the possibility of danger and loss of control.
 The projections simultaneously illustrate two realities.
 One shows the high action potential between serotonin with the oxytocin and vasopressin cells, while the second is an exploration of what we can imagine happens in the brain at the microscopic level during this event.
 Sculptural elements presented as artefacts of a potential reality are found within the reproduction of the familiar, usually inoffensive water glass, and its counterpart, the normal, well founded medical prescription, this time containing metallic pills, putting emphasis on their factitious nature.
 Overflow implies how the interaction of seemingly simple elements can lead to serious complications when details are not taken into account.

 fullscreen is best

-Marie-Jeanne Boyer is a visual artist based in Montréal, primarily invested in graphic design, more particularly drawing and analog photography.
-Although a lot of her work is done digitally, she enjoys integrating more traditional media, mostly because of their distinct physical properties and processes.
-Her creative approach is often conceptual in nature, while also very much anchored in technical skills.
-Her interest in poststructuralism and optimization is what led her to study design at Concordia University.
+Marie-Jeanne Boyer is a visual artist based in Montreal, primarily involved in graphic design, particularly drawing and analog photography.
+Although much of her work is digital, she likes to incorporate more traditional media, primarily because of their distinct physical properties and processes.
+Her creative approach is often driven by a conceptual nature and kept alive by technical skills that she seeks to continually refine.
+Her experience with performance and in situ art led her to explore scenic design which, combined with her interest in post-structuralism and optimization as it relates to engineering, led her to study design at Concordia University.